Ammitocyon: History and naming

-Ammitocyon was described in the year 2021 by Morales et al. based on comparatively complete remains, originally classified as belonging to Thaumastocyon, enabling a greater understanding of the subfamily Thaumastocyoninae, hitherto only known from fragmentary material.
+Ammitocyon was described in the year 2021 by Morales et al. based on comparatively complete remains, originally referred to Thaumastocyon, enabling a greater understanding of the subfamily Thaumastocyoninae, hitherto only known from fragmentary material.
 Holotype is the pair of hemimandibles BAT-3'09.1239 and BAT-3'08.604, which belong to the same individual.
 BAT-3'10.1689 (a skull with strong signs of corrosion, especially in the dorsal region, belonging to a senile individual) and BAT-3'11.453 (a complete mandible belonging to the same individual), as well as the isolated left m2 BAT-3'09.1124, have been designated as paratypes.
 Furthermore, postcranial remains are known and await a closer description.

 The name Ammitocyon is a combination of "Ammit", an ancient Egyptian goddess, chosen as her mix of crocodile, hippopotamus, and lion features reminded the authors of the fossil species, and the Ancient Greek κύων (kúōn, "dog").
 The species καινός (kainós) name also derives from Ancient Greek, and translates to "of a new kind".